Menu

 So many people feel alone with thyroid disease.
 This condition can make you feel depressed, lonely and isolated.
 The huge impact it has on every aspect of our lives can be devastating, and those who do not have it often don’t understand this and underestimate it.

 Therefore, you may benefit from reaching out to those who do understand, i.e. fellow thyroid patients.
-There are many online support groups and forums, full of people who understand what you’re experiencing, are supportive, helpful and share their experiences, as well as being there to listen when others need to rant about a bad thyroid day.
+There are many online support groups and forums, full of people who understand what you’re experiencing, are supportive, helpful and share their experiences, as well as being there to listen when others need to rant about a tough thyroid day.

 Read more about the benefits of an online support group here.